Arunachal Jobs : NERIST Recruitment 2025

 Applications are invited for recruitment of various teaching positions or jobs in NERIST Arunachal Pradesh.

-North Eastern Regional Institute of Science & Technology (NERIST) Arunachal Pradesh is inviting applications from eligible candidates for recruitment to the posts or jobs of Guest Lecturer in English.
+North Eastern Regional Institute of Science & Technology (NERIST) Arunachal Pradesh is inviting applications from eligible candidates for recruitment to the posts or jobs of Guest Faculty in Computer Science & Engineering.
 North Eastern Regional Institute of Science and Technology (NERIST) is a science and technology oriented higher education institute.
 The institute is in Nirjuli, Itanagar, in the Indian state of Arunachal Pradesh.
 It came into being in 1984.
 It is a deemed-to-be-university, autonomous and under the Ministry of Education, Government of India (formerly MHRD) .
 The institute is under management of a Board of Management, comprising representatives of the Ministry of Education, GoI, the eight beneficiary states of the North Eastern region, AICTE and educationists.
 The state governor of Arunachal Pradesh is the de facto head of the highest body, NERIST Society, which consists of education ministers of all North Eastern States.
-The Board of Management is headed by the Chairman.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!